Eggs & Dairy

 - Low-fat or skim milk works better when you want similar protein with fewer calories.

-- Lactose-free milk normally has similar protein to the original milk type; the label should still win.
+- Lactose-free milk normally has similar protein to the original milk type, but the label should still win.

-Milk can help a muscle-gain meal because it combines complete dairy protein, carbohydrate, fluid, and calories.
-By itself, it is a moderate protein source, so people often pair it with whey, casein, Greek yogurt, oats, cereal, or eggs when a meal needs 25-40 g protein.
+Milk can help a higher-protein meal because it combines complete dairy protein, carbohydrate, fluid, and calories.
+By itself, it is moderate protein, so people often pair it with whey, casein, Greek yogurt, oats, cereal, or eggs when a meal needs 25-40 g protein.

 - For a post-workout shake, milk plus whey can quickly move the drink into the 30-45 g protein range.